ncn-foreigners/paper-singleRcapture/readme.md

-# Repo for the paper "Single-source capture-recapture models with `singleRcapture`"
+# Repo for the paper "`singleRcapture`: A Package for Single-Source Capture-Recapture Models"

 ## How to cite